apache/druid/docs/content/configuration/index.md

 |`killPendingSegmentsSkipList`|List of dataSources for which pendingSegments are _NOT_ cleaned up if property `druid.coordinator.kill.pendingSegments.on` is true.
 This can be a list of comma-separated dataSources or a JSON array.|none|
 |`maxSegmentsInNodeLoadingQueue`|The maximum number of segments that could be queued for loading to any given server.
 This parameter could be used to speed up segments loading process, especially if there are "slow" nodes in the cluster (with low loading speed) or if too much segments scheduled to be replicated to some particular node (faster loading could be preferred to better segments distribution).
 Desired value depends on segments loading speed, acceptable replication time and number of nodes.
 Value 1000 could be a start point for a rather big cluster.
 Default value is 0 (loading queue is unbounded) |0|

-To view the audit history of coordinator dynamic config issue a GET request to the URL -
+To view the audit history of Coordinator dynamic config issue a GET request to the URL -

 ```
 http://<COORDINATOR_IP>:<PORT>/druid/coordinator/v1/config/history?interval=<interval>
 ```

-default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in coordinator runtime.properties
+default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator runtime.properties

-To view last <n> entries of the audit history of coordinator dynamic config issue a GET request to the URL -
+To view last <n> entries of the audit history of Coordinator dynamic config issue a GET request to the URL -

 ```
 http://<COORDINATOR_IP>:<PORT>/druid/coordinator/v1/config/history?count=<n>
 ```

-#### Lookups Dynamic Configuration (EXPERIMENTAL)<a id="lookups-dynamic-configuration"></a>
+##### Lookups Dynamic Configuration (EXPERIMENTAL)<a id="lookups-dynamic-configuration"></a>
 These configuration options control the behavior of the Lookup dynamic configuration described in the [lookups page](../querying/lookups.html)

 |Property|Description|Default|